Compare Netskope vs Zscaler | SSE, ZTNA, SD-WAN vs VPN – Features, Benefits, Pricing, Alternatives

 • Cloudbrink (Personal SASE): Ephemeral, software‑defined edges near users + Brink App with personal SD‑WAN.
 Traffic is optimized end‑to‑end, minimizing mid‑mile congestion and avoiding mandatory hairpinning.

 • SSE PoP Models (Netskope/Zscaler): Fixed global PoPs inspect and broker traffic.
-Performance can be excellent when users are close to PoPs; however, distance, mid‑mile conditions, and stacked policy services can add variability.
+Performance can be acceptable when users are close to PoPs with minimum security controls; however, distance, mid‑mile conditions, and stacked policy services can add significant variability.

 Pricing & Licensing (High‑Level)